 Practice Day.
+Student-athletes will not be permitted to mount the podiums prior to their designated warm up time.
+Coaches and managers may be on podiums early for equipment preparations.
 Teams will use the matting surrounding their first event on practice day for open stretch.
 Individuals may share the floor with the team starting on the floor regardless of their first event.
 Gymnasts warming up on vault, bars and beam may use the apparatus for stretching purposes without mounting the equipment.
 There are no restrictions on flight or inverted skills for the duration of the open stretch.
+Three "extra" athletes are allowed to practice.
+Please note the Travel Information on page 20 in this manual for an explanation of NCAA-reimbursed athletes.

 Competition Day.
+Student-athletes will not be permitted to mount the podiums prior to their designated warm up time.
+Coaches and managers may be on podiums early for equipment preparations.
 Teams will use the matting surrounding their first event for open stretch.
 In regionals round two and nationals semifinals, individuals may share the floor with the team starting on the floor regardless of their first event.
 In regionals round one, both teams will be permitted to warm up on each half of the floor.
 In regionals final round and nationals final, the team that starts on vault will be permitted to warm up on half of the floor exercise.

 Gymnasts warming up on vault, bars and beam may use the apparatus for stretching purposes without mounting the equipment.
 There are no restrictions on flight or inverted skills for the duration of the open stretch.

-After a 20-minute stretch and two-minute transition, each rotation will be 17 minutes (15 for finals) plus two minutes for transition between events.
+After a 20minute stretch and two-minute transition, each rotation will be 17 minutes (15 for finals) plus two minutes for transition between events.
 There will be no pausing of the timer on bars to make adjustments; bar changes must be made within the time allotted.
-Each team or group will begin the warm-up session on the same event on which it begins the competitive rotation and will follow Olympic order.
+Each team or group will begin the warmup session on the same event on which it begins the competitive rotation and will follow Olympic order.
 TEAMS ARE NOT PERMITTED TO WARM UP MORE THAN EIGHT INDIVIDUALS.